NeoLeonn3/eurovision-voting-system-calculator/README.md

 * Add detailed voting results in the exported results (how many points each country got from each country)
 * Create Python notebooks to compare results with the current system
-* Export results (probably to JSON or CSV/TSV)
 * Take into consideration the tie-breakers
-* Create a GUI version that is more user-friendly
+* Create a non-command line GUI version that is more user-friendly
 * Add future years (as long as I have detailed results for them)
 * Add reverse ranking
 In the reverse ranking system, the countries that had the worst positions get points based on the current system (12 points to last, 10 to second-from-last, etc).
 Due to what I mention in Important Note #2, just making a JSON file with reverse results would not work, therefore calculation will be dealt with differently